ak5k/reafab/README.md

 ### Installation and recommendations

 - Install platform specific library file into REAPER UserPlugins directory.
 - Set hardware MIDI controller encoders to MIDI Relative.
 E.g. in X-Touch Mini, set Encoder minval to Relative1.
+With Akai MPK series (those with endless encoders) use INC/DEC2 mode.
 - Map corresponding MIDI controls to ReaFab actions.
 Encoders in Relative mode.
 - Using native REAPER actions to navigate tracks will 'increase productivity'.
 - Configure REAPER to 'Only allow one FX chain window open at a time, Open track FX window on track change, Only if any FX window is open'.
 Otherwise screen will get cluttered.